LDMX-Software/daq/README.md

 This also is a very direct way of documenting how the dependencies are installed on a new system.

-### rogue
+### online
-Our [Rogue](https://slaclab.github.io/rogue/interfaces/index.html) application that is launched to collect and stream the data.
+Our [Rogue](https://slaclab.github.io/rogue/interfaces/index.html) application that is launched to collect and stream data.
-**The Rogue application is being handled by HPS/SLAC personell.**
+This software is deeply tied to the firmware that will be on our front-end hardware, so it is being held in a separate repository [slaclab/ldmx-daq](github.com/slaclab/ldmx-daq) which is private.

 ### reformat
 <a href="https://github.com/LDMX-Software/daq/actions/workflows/reformat_test.yml" alt="Actions">